dotnetboot/delta/README.md

-Delta is brought to you by [**Dotnet Boot**](https://dotnetboot.com): a customisable, fully functional administrative panel with a profesionally developed, fully tested API that helps you focus on the important parts of your application.
+Delta is brought to you by [**Dotnet Boot**](https://dotnetboot.com): a customisable, fully functional administrative panel with a profesionally developed, fully tested API.
+Dotnet Boot helps you focus on the important parts of your application rather than the boring bootstrapping parts such as authentication, authorization, user management and much more.

 ## Getting Started